sebekj/Assignment02/README.md

 - "tidy_data.csv" - This is the tidy data set which is the result of the assignment.
 - "CodeBook.md" - This is the code book required in the assignment.
 This describes the variables, the data, and any transformations or work that I performed to clean up the data.
 - "README.md" - This file which is required in the assignment.

+# How to Run the code
+I suggest to run the "CodeBook.Rmd" file from RStudio.
+The "CodeBook.md" will not execute correctly if you use the 'Run all' command.